isaiahtx/Schtoics/README.md

 # Schtoics
-Pronounced "Skuh-tow-icks", Schtoics is a tool that converts a UCSD WebReg schedule and the official UCSD Academic Calendar to a .ICS file that can be used in Google Calendar
+Pronounced "Skuh-tow-icks", Schtoics is a tool that converts a UCSD WebReg schedule and the official UCSD Academic Calendar to a .ICS file that can be used in Google Calendar.

+This script *should* work indefinitely, provided UCSD does not change WebReg or the [academic calendar page](https://blink.ucsd.edu/instructors/resources/academic/calendars/2020.html) in any major ways.

 # Installation